 |by Kaeli Conforti||Amusement and Theme Parks, Disney, Historical Travel, Nature Appreciation, Pop Culture and Travel, Anaheim, Santa Cruz, Orlando, New York City, Ohio, Allentown, Trip Ideas, Family Travel, Girlfriend Getaways, Solo, Women's Travel||0|

-With Disney parks recently raising their ticket prices to $99 for a single–park one day ticket to the Magic Kingdom—Universal Studios is just as bad—now is the perfect time to start thinking about smaller, regional theme parks where you can get your adrenaline fix for less.
+With Walt Disney World now charging $105 per adult ($99 per child ages 3-9) for a single–park one day ticket to the Magic Kingdom—Universal Studios is just as bad, with prices hovering around the $147 mark if you want to visit both parks to see the entire Wizarding World of Harry Potter—now is the perfect time to start thinking about smaller, regional theme parks where you can get your adrenaline fix for less.
 Here are five theme parks around the country where the daily price of adult admission is under $50.

 Luna Park, Coney Island, NY.

-The best deal on the list, Luna Park's prices correspond with the number of credits each game or ride is worth, so how much you spend to enjoy the park really depends which rides you choose to go on.
-For anyone as indecisive as I am, stick with the $32 four–hour Unlimited Luna Park Ride Wristband or the $42 Ride and Play package, a four-hour unlimited ride wristband that comes with a $20 game card (both are valid daily before Memorial Day weekend and after Labor Day weekend, but only during weekdays between the two summer holidays).
+Luna Park's prices correspond with the number of credits each game or ride is worth, so how much you spend to enjoy the park really depends on which rides you choose to go on.
+For anyone as indecisive as I am, stick with the $35 four–hour Luna Park Ride Wristband or the $45 Ride and Play package, a four-hour unlimited ride wristband that comes with a 20 credit game card (both are valid daily before May 23rd and after September 7th, 2015, but only during weekdays between the two summer holidays).
+Blackout dates include May 25, July 3 and July 4.
+Please note that the wristband is only valid on Luna Park attractions, not valid on Deno's Wonder Wheel or on rides at nearby 12th Street Amusements.

 Dorney Park, Allentown, PA.

 Dorney Park is a popular theme park located about an hour outside of Philadelphia.
 Kids love Planet Snoopy, a fun area with attractions centered around the lovable pooch and his cartoon friends.
-Adult tickets are available online for $42.99 (or for a limited time, $37.99 if you buy them online at least three days before you go) and kids are $32.99 online.
-You can also purchase a Starlight Admission ($29.99 online), good for visits between 5 p.m. and 10 p.m. during the summer months when the park is open late, or from 3:30 p.m. to 8 p.m. when the park closes earlier.
+Adult tickets are available online for $44 (or for a limited time, $39.99 if you buy them online before June 28th) while tickets for kids and seniors are $34 online.
+You can also purchase an 'After 4PM Admission' ticket ($29.99 online), good for visits after 4 p.m. during the summer months when the park is open late.

 Knotts Berry Farm, Buena Park, CA.